meganthadev/meal_kick/README.md

- MealKick README
+ MealKick!
+README

 Welcome to MealKick!
-A meal planning app where users can add, share, and comment their own recipes in a simple-to-use interface which makes meal planning... a real kick!
+A meal planning app where users can add and share their own recipes for meal planning, as well as comment on other's recipes, in a simple-to-use interface which makes meal planning... a real kick!

 Installation Instructions: